wnk4242/wnk4242.github.io/_pages/research.md

 ![Shiny App](/images/MRP.png)

    Completion of this work will raise awareness within the academic community about the prevalence of under-powered research in top-tier journals.
-A working paper (AERA proposal) is [available here.](https://wnk4242.github.io/files/power paper.pdf) Peer-reviewers' feedback is [available here.](https://wnk4242.github.io/files/power paper feedback.pdf)
+A working paper (AERA proposal) is [available here.]
+   (https://wnk4242.github.io/files/power paper.pdf) Peer-reviewers' feedback is [available here.](https://wnk4242.github.io/files/power paper feedback.pdf)

 - Effect size, heterogeneity, and power of direct replications